Opioid Antidote Can Save Lives, But Deciding When To Use It Can Be Challenging

 "It's not easy," said Allison Herens, the harm-reduction coordinator at Philadelphia's Public Health Department.

 She conducts regular training sessions about naloxone and how to administer it.
-She started a recent session for about two-dozen people at the South Philadelphia Library on Broad Street, by describing naloxone as "as harmless as water."
+She started a recent session for about two dozen people at the South Philadelphia Library on Broad Street by describing naloxone as "as harmless as water."

 But Herens said the overdose antidote can be a little tricky to use.
 "There are lots of different kinds of emergencies that happen on the street in any moment, and it can be hard to discern if it's actually an emergency or not," she told the group.